zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

 ## Introduction ##

-Previous Lab above illustrates how citizen data scientists can train their own machine learning models in OAS then apply that model to a dataset in order to predict what employees are most likely to leave the organization.
-While OAS offers a handful of native ML algorithms that work fine against reasonably sized data sets, you may find your organization has larger, more complex data sets than OAS can reasonably handle.
-It’s also possible you may wish to evaluate a more comprehensive and varied set of algorithms as compared to what OAS natively supports.
+The previous Lab illustrates how citizen data scientists can train their own machine learning models in OAS and then apply that model to a dataset in order to predict which employees are most likely to leave the organization.
+While OAS offers a handful of native ML algorithms that work fine against reasonably sized data sets, you may find your organization has larger, more complex data sets than what the OAS can reasonably handle.
+It is also possible you may wish to evaluate a more comprehensive and varied set of algorithms as compared to what OAS natively supports.

 In such situations, a professional data scientist may wish to leverage the more comprehensive set of Oracle Machine Learning (OML) algorithms, now offered for free with each of your Oracle Database licenses.
-OML not only affords you the ability to leverage more algorithms, but because the Oracle Database leverages advanced parallel processing capabilities, in memory constructs and sophisticated query plans you’re able to work with significantly larger, more complex data sets.
+OML not only affords you the ability to leverage more algorithms, but because the Oracle Database leverages advanced parallel processing capabilities, in memory constructs and sophisticated query plans you are able to work with significantly larger, more complex data sets.
 A final advantage of doing such work in an Oracle database is that once trained your machine learning algorithms can be quickly and readily operationalized via simple SQL statements.
 This is a far easier and more approachable mechanism than say trying to teach your application developers languages such as Python and R.

 *Estimated Lab Time:  45 minutes*

 ### Objectives ###

-* This lab will introduces you to Oracle Data Miner which enables developers to work directly with data inside the database using a graphical “drag and drop” workflow editor.
+* This lab will introduce you to Oracle Data Miner which enables developers to work directly with data inside the database using a graphical “drag and drop” workflow editor.
 * You will implement Oracle Data Miner workflow using a series of SQL statements.
 * You will learn how developers can readily incorporate machine learning into their applications.
 * You will use OAS to illustrate how data, predictions and the supporting metadata from the OML models trained in the Oracle DB can be viewed from any application using SQL statements.